BrightDreamer: Generic 3D Gaussian Generative Framework for Fast Text-to-3D Synthesis: Experiments

 \subsection{Implementation Details}

+Our codebase is constructed on the PyTorch framework~\cite{paszke2019pytorch} with Automatic Mixed Precision Training (AMP) and Gradient Checkpointing technology~\cite{chen2016training}.
+We use the Adam optimizer~\cite{kingma2014adam} with a constant learning rate of $5 \times {10}^{-5}$, $\beta_1$ of $0.9$ and $\beta_2$ of $0.99$.
+We train our generator using the DeepFloyd IF~\cite{stablility2023deepfloyd} UNet to calculate the SDS Loss (Eq.~\ref{eq:SDS Loss}).
+The prompt batch size is set to $64$ and the camera batch size is set to $4$.
 All our experiments are conducted on a server with 8 GPUs with 80GB memory.
-Our codebase is constructed on the PyTorch framework~\cite{paszke2019pytorch} with Automatic Mixed Precision Training (AMP).
-And we introduce the Gradient Checkpointing technology~\cite{chen2016training} to save the GPU memory.
-We use the Adam optimizer~\cite{kingma2014adam} to update the parameters of our generator with a constant learning rate of $5 \times {10}^{-5}$, $\beta_1$ of $0.9$ and $\beta_2$ of $0.99$.
-We train our generator using the images rendered at $512 \times 512$ resolution by original rasterization of 3D Gaussian Splatting~\cite{kerbl20233d} and use the DeepFloyd IF~\cite{stablility2023deepfloyd} UNet to calculate the SDS Loss (Eq.~\ref{eq:SDS Loss}).
-The prompt batch size is set to $64$ in total and the camera batch size is set to $4$.
 We set the freedom $\beta$ (Eq.~\ref{eq:freedom}) to $0.2$, and the range of scaling $(a,b)$ (Eq.~\ref{eq:scaling}) to $(-9, -3)$.
 The anchor position is placed as a $64^3$ 3D grid, and the resolution of the generated triplane is $256 \times 256$.
+The generator is trained on a single prompt set including vehicle, daily life, and animal descriptions.
+We provide the training pseudo code in \textit{supplementary materials}.